 In 1615, Schouten and Le Maire set sail from the Dutch city of Hoorn in their ships Eendracht (Unity) and Hoorn, bound for the Strait of Magellan.
 After the Hoorn was destroyed by fire at Rio Deseado, the Eendracht continued south, eventually reaching the southernmost island in the Fuegian archipelago, which they named Hoorn.
 It is unknown if the name honored their lost ship, their home port, or perhaps both.
-In Spanish, the name has been mis-translated as “Cabo de Hornos”—Cape of Horns (note plural), although the Dutch “Hoorn” is not equivalent to “horn” (in English) or “horno(s)” (en español).
+In Spanish, the name has been mis-translated as “Cabo de Hornos” (note plural), although the Dutch “Hoorn” is not equivalent to “horn” (in English) or “horno(s)” (ovens, en español; thus, a meaningless “Cape of Ovens”).
 See Wikipedia for more details about the source of the Dutch name.

 As Magellan's ships sailed through the strait that now bears his name, two expedition members gave it various names, as did at least two others some years later.

-§§ Magellan's “Channel of All Saints” refers to an inlet within the strait, and not to the strait itself, which he left unnamed.
+§§ Magellan's “Channel of All Saints” refers to a passage within the strait, and not to the entire strait, which he left unnamed.

 So, some called it by the Captain-General's name, others called it something else, and as noted, Magellan himself called it nothing at all.

-As noted elsewhere, it was often the custom to name a place after the feast day on which an explorer arrived there, and some modern accounts state that Magellan's fleet arrived at the strait on All Saint's Day (November 1).
-But this is incorrect: Pigafetta's account states that they were “…in this strait … in the month of October.”
+As noted elsewhere, it was often the custom to name a place after the feast day on which an explorer arrived there, and some modern accounts state that Magellan's fleet “…travelled through [the strait] on 1 November or All Saints' Day.”
+But this is incorrect: Pigafetta's account states that they were “…within the strait … in the month of October.”
 The Genoese pilot's account (in Stanley) is more specific: “They made a stay in this strait from the 21st of October to the 26th of November.”
 In other words, by All Saints Day they had already been in the strait for some ten days, and thus it is an unlikely choice of name for the strait.
 Furthermore, all other known references are to a strait (or estrecho), and so it is unlikely that Magellan would call the strait a channel.